busbud/tailwind-buddy/README.md

-# Tailwind classes authority 🎨
+# Tailwind classes variants authority 🎨

 You are looking for the [documentation go here](#documentation)